Editorial Style Guide

 The CSU Style Guide is located online.

 Composition titles: AP Style: Titles of magazines, newspapers and journals are in a regular typeface without quotation marks or italics.
-Titles of books, movies, plays, poems, albums, songs, tv shows, podcasts, lectures, speeches and works of art are in quotation marks.
-Capitalize the in a newspaper's name if that is the way the publication prefers to be known. e.g., The San Diego Union-Tribune and the Los Angeles Times.
+Titles of books, movies, plays, poems, albums, songs, tv shows, podcasts, lectures, speeches and works of art are in quotation marks without italics.

-Copyright: If necessary, the format is “© 2020 San Diego State University”.
+Copyright: The format is © 2025 San Diego State University.

 D

-Dashes: Per AP, use em dashes (shift+option+minus on a Mac or insert+special character+em dash on a PC) not the narrower en dashes to signal abrupt change; as one option to set off a series within a phrase; before attribution to an author or composer in some formats; after datelines; and to start lists.
+Dashes: This is an em dash: —.
+Use em dashes and not the narrower en dashes or hyphens to signal abrupt change or to set off a series within a phrase.
 Use spaces on both sides of the em dash, for example: She listed the qualities — intelligence, humor, independence — that she liked in an executive.
-AP uses hyphens, not en dashes, for ranges, such as Jan.
-1-4.
-There should be no spaces surrounding a hyphen.
+Do not use em dashes as a substitute for commas or colons.

 Dates: Identify upcoming events by time, day, date and location in that order.
 The program is scheduled for 2 p.m.
 Tuesday, Feb.
 4, in Montezuma Hall.
 When referring to a month and date within the current year, do not include the year.